Real Estate Debt Module in Excel (Updated May 2024)

 Loan Terms

 Next, you’ll enter the loan terms.
-If you are modeling a new loan, you will first enter the “Avg.
-Rate Over Term” which is the contract interest rate if the rate is fixed or your best guess of the average rate over the term if the rate is floating.
+If you are modeling a new loan, you will first enter the “Avg Rate Over Term.”
+This is the contract interest rate if the rate is fixed or your best guess of the average rate over the term if the rate is floating.
 Next, you will enter the “Amortization” in years, with a default of 30 years and a max. of 50 years.
 Finally, you will enter how many years of interest-only will be modeled (default being zero) and the loan fee charged.
 With the above parameters entered, the Loan Terms section will display the first month’s interest-only period (if applicable), the monthly payment with amortization (monthly constant), the payoff at the end of the analysis period, and the payoff month.

 If you are modeling an existing loan (loan assumption), your inputs will be slightly different.
 First, you will enter the “Avg.
 Rate Over Term” similar to above.
 Next, you will enter the original amortization, and the original term of the loan you will be assuming together with the number of years of interest-only the loan included.
 Finally, you will enter the number of months before the loan matures (“Remaining Term”), the loan assumption fee (if any), and the current monthly payment of the loan.
 With this information, the Existing Loan Terms section will automatically calculate the “Actual Loan Balance”, the “Original Loan Balance”, the “Remaining IO Period”, the “Monthly I/O Payment”, the payoff at maturity, and the month that the loan will mature.